Nubescope/reduxable/README.md

 All you need to care about is what really matters, the real logic: the state, the reducers and some selectors and methods to do async stuffs.

 Internally each action has a `scope` and each reducer will check for it.
-Also you can access to the state using `getState()` which will give you the portion of the state for this _state component_.
+Also you can access to the state using `.state` which will give you the portion of the state for this _state component_.

 ### Integration
 Since Reduxable is fully compatible with Redux, we recommend you to integrate it first and check everything is working well before start creating your Reduxable _state components_.